The classification of 2-connected 7-manifolds

 The idea of the definition is that the simplest way to change \eqref{eq:classical} to something that is well-defined when the restriction of $p_W$ to the boundary is rationally non-trivial is to compensate by subtracting from $p_W$ a class that is divisible by $d_\pi$ and has the same rational image in $H^4(M)$.
-The essentially different ways of doing that are parametrised by $\divsp$, and that is why we end up with the generalised Eells-Kuiper invariant, $\EK_M \colon \divsp \to \Q/\dM \Z$, being a function defined on $\divsp$.
+The essentially different ways of doing that are parametrised by $\divsp$ and that is why the generalised Eells-Kuiper invariant is a function defined on $\divsp$.

 The definition of the $s_1$ invariant by Kreck and Stolz \cite{kreck91} provides as a byproduct a way to compute the classical Eells-Kuiper invariant in terms of coboundaries that are not spin, but merely \spc.
 Proposition \ref{prop:ek_via_spc} gives a similar way to compute the generalised Eells-Kuiper invariant via \spc coboundaries.
-This turns out to be useful in an application to distinguishing between closed 7-manifolds with holonomy $G_2$ that are homeomorphic but not diffeomorphic.
+We use this method in \cite{exotic} to compute the generalised Eells-Kuiper invariants of certain closed 7-manifolds with holonomy $G_2$ that are homeomorphic but not diffeomorphic.